jurjen93/lofar_helpers/README.md

 ## LOFAR helper scripts

 These scripts were developed for reducing LOFAR data in the following peer-reviewed publications:
-- Study of the bridge between galaxy clusters A399 and A401: https://arxiv.org/abs/2209.13930
+- Study of the bridge between galaxy clusters A399 and A401 (de Jong et al. 2022): https://arxiv.org/abs/2209.13930
-- Producing the deepest sub-arcsecond wide-field image of ELAIS-N1: https://arxiv.org/pdf/2407.13247v1
+- Producing the deepest sub-arcsecond wide-field image of ELAIS-N1 (de Jong et al. 2024): https://arxiv.org/pdf/2407.13247v1

-Some of these scripts have been integrated in the LOFAR-VLBI pipeline: https://github.com/LOFAR-VLBI \
+- Improvements for the LOFAR-VLBI pipeline (de Jong et al. 2025): https://arxiv.org/pdf/2508.12115

-You are free to use the scripts for your own work.
+Some of these scripts have been integrated in PILOT: https://github.com/LOFAR-VLBI/pilot \

 Install with: ```pip install -v git+https://github.com/jurjen93/lofar_helpers.git``` \
 This gives you the following command line functions: